-Suspect faces court in Belgium over Jewish museum attack
+Jewish museum attack suspect on trial in Belgium

 - Here are some of Seattle Times critic Moira Macdonald's most anticipated books of 2019 VIEW

-His lawyer, Henri Laquay, told reporters: “As you have seen, he is serene, calm, and he will decide for the moment when he will speak.”
+His lawyer, Henri Laquay, told reporters: “As you have seen, he is serene, calm, and he will decide the moment when he will speak.”

+Security camera video from the May 24, 2014 killing shows a shooter wearing a baseball cap coolly gun down the Israeli couple at the museum entrance.
+He then walked down a corridor and fired into offices where the two other victims were, before pulling out an assault rifle to spray the offices after his handgun emptied or jammed.